 Step #4.
 Now gently Double-tap the trackpad with your three fingers.

 Note that you are not supposed to apply a full click here; just double-tap gently without giving much pressure.
 After a couple of seconds, you will see a pop-up preview window that will show you the information/content of the link.
 You can scroll up and scroll down on the newly opened window.
 This will give you a complete idea of what content that links stores.
 If you want to close this pop-up window, just tap outside anywhere on the screen, and this pop-up window will disappear.

 In case, you don’t see the preview as mentioned above;

 Step #1.
 Click on Apple Menu → Click on System Preferences.

 Step #2.
 Click on Trackpad.

 Step #3.
-Click on “Point & Click” tab → Make sure to select “Tap with three finger option” option.
+Click on the “Point & Click” tab → Make sure to select the “Tap with three finger option” option.

 This one is an amazing trick to take a quick glance at links in your Safari browser running on Mac OS X. This saves a lot of your time and energy as you don’t need to open the link in a separate window or tab.